 Please review our list of Frequently Asked Questions about what we’re doing to make your next visit safe, enjoyable, and uplifting.
+Go here to read a formal summary of the Museum’s COVID-19 Safety Plan.

 The Museum has implemented a comprehensive slate of safety measures to protect visitors, staff, and volunteers.
 These safety measures include, but are not limited to: